jtomli/myFirstReactApp/README.md

 ![](img/complete.png)

 ## How to run
-This app is configured with webpack and can be run with Node.js with the command "npm run server", after the command "npm install".
+This app is configured with webpack and can be run locally with Node.js with the command "npm run server", after the command "npm install".

 ### Future improvements
 - Style!
 The app has very simple styling, as it is a very simple app.